 But did you know that around 40% of Tasmania is made up of mind-blowing national parks?

-The tiny island state has a lot to offer but skips the crazy driving distances for which Australia is known.
+This small island state has a lot to offer but skips the crazy driving distances for which Australia is known.

 Want to cram maximum adventures into a short trip?